Washing your materials

-I had chickens.
+My own venture into washing new materials started back when I had chickens.
 I would take the dried patches of skin - saddles, necks, pieces of body skin - and free them from their drying board and it was obvious that they were in need of some serious cleaning!
 Dust, salt, fat, even blood would be on the skin and sometimes in the feathers, and a thorough cleaning was simply necessary before the feathers would be any good for tying at all.

 As it was with all my chicken-to-feathers experiences, I played it by ear and I said like any good mother: water and soap has never hurt anybody!

 So I simply soaked the feathers still on the skin in a basin of lukewarm water and let them sit there for 5-10 minutes until I could feel the feathers softening and see the dirt loosening.
 A gentle massage released a lot of the dirt, but when I added some ordinary hair shampoo and washed it into the feathers, things really started to happen!

 Not only did large amounts of visible dirt come out into the water, but I could clearly feel the greasy residues disappear.
 Rinsing out the soap was easy.
 Running the water into the basin and simply rubbing the feathers in the water removed the last bit of soap and dirt.